jonhoo/thesquareplanet.com/_drafts/students-guide-to-raft.md

 because we could be receiving an outdated `AppendEntries` RPC from the leader, and truncating the log would mean "taking back" entries that we may have already told the leader that we have in our log.

-You might argue that the students had no reason to take these "shortcuts" in the first place.
-And technically, you would be right.
-They should have followed Figure 2 to the letter, and they wouldn't have this problem.
-Unfortunately, they didn't.
-This could be because they are not used to following formal specifications, because Figure 2 doesn't *look* like a formal specification, or because it's easy to miss some of these subtle points, but it doesn't really matter.
-What matters is that students (and most other programmers) *will* miss subtleties in the specification.
-And Raft has a lot of them.
-That's not a great combination.

 ### Debugging Raft